Type A algebraic coherence conjecture of Pappas and Rapoport: Demazure modules

 Let us define the finite weights $\la(j)$ such that $D_{\la(j)}=D_w(\Lambda_j)$.
 Then \eqref{eq:tpemb} induces the embedding $\bfD(0)\subset \bigotimes_{j=0}^{n-1} D_{\bk(j),\la(j)}$, where $\bk(j)= (k_b^{(j)})_b$.
 Now similarly to Corollary \ref{cor:KK} (assuming algebraic coherence conjecture holds true), one gets the isomorphism $\bfD(0)\simeq \sum_{\sigma\in W} K(\bar w(\sigma),\bar \Lambda)$, where

 \begin{rem} As mentioned above, the central geometric objects showing up in \cite{Zhu14} and \cite{HY24} are the (global) Schubert varieties.
-The geometric objects responsible for the more general algebraic setup are the Kostant-Kumar analogues of the Schubert varieties.
-More precisely, a Kostant-Kumar module is realized inside the tensor products of Demazure modules as $\U(\fI)$ span of the tensor products of cyclic vectors.
-Similarly, a Kostant-Kumar Schubert variety is defined as the closures of the $\bI$ orbits of the cyclic lines inside the products of Schubert varieties.
-We expect that the modules $\bfD(0)$ considered above can be realized as spaces of sections of natural line bundles on (unions of) Kostant-Kumar Schubert varieties. \end{rem}
+The geometric objects responsible for the more general algebraic setup are the Kostant--Kumar analogues of the Schubert varieties.
+More precisely, a Kostant--Kumar module is realized inside the tensor products of Demazure modules as $\U(\fI)$ span of the tensor products of cyclic vectors.
+Similarly, a Kostant--Kumar Schubert variety is defined as the closures of the $\bI$ orbits of the cyclic lines inside the products of Schubert varieties.
+We expect that the modules $\bfD(0)$ considered above can be realized as spaces of sections of natural line bundles on (unions of) Kostant--Kumar Schubert varieties. \end{rem}